Omar-El-Deeb/Bike-Sales-Dashboard/README.md

-This a bikes sales dashboard representing analysis done on bike sales according to different metrics.
+A bikes sales dashboard representing analysis done on bike sales according to different metrics.